Kevin-Lago/java-guide/02-beginner_java/11-annotations/README.md

 > Annotations, a form of metadata, provide data about a program that is not part of the program itself.
 Annotations have no direct effect on the operation of the code they annotate. - [Oracle Docs](https://docs.oracle.com/javase/tutorial/java/annotations/)

+- Examples of annotations can be found [here](https://github.com/Kevin-Lago/java-vanilla-annotations).
+I recommend using breakpoints and exploring the debugger.

 - Annotations are useful for providing additional logic to our code.
 Some examples include:

     - Information for the compiler